The sprawling suburb of Al Wathba sits along the Abu Dhabi – Al Ain highway, just 40 minutes drive from downtown.

 9. Where To Stay Near Al Wathba Long Salt Lake

-Al Wathba, A Luxury Collection Hotel and Spa, is located just 32 kilometres from Long Salt Lake Abu Dhabi and has been recognized as one of the most luxurious desert hotels in the region.
+Al Wathba, A Luxury Collection Hotel and Spa, is located just 32 kilometres from Long Salt Lake Abu Dhabi and has been recognised as one of the most luxurious desert hotels in the region.

 There are 99 suites at the boutique resort as well as a choice of one, two, or three-bedroom villas with private pools.